jundalisay/superb/content/en/research/socrates/parmenides/chapter-2.md

-+++
+---
+title: "The Exercise on Logic"
+heading: "Chapter 2"
+date: 2015-09-28
+image: "/covers/parmenides.jpg"
-title= "The Exercise on Logic" heading= "Chapter 2" date= 2021-12-30 image= "/covers/parmenides.jpg" description= "Parmenides says that logic should consider not only the consequences which flow from a given hypothesis, but also the consequences which flow from denying the hypothesis." linkb= "/research/socrates/parmenides/chapter-1" linkbtext= "Chapter 1" linkf= "/research/socrates/parmenides/chapter-3" linkftext= "Chapter 3" icon= "/icons/soc.png"
+description: "Parmenides says that logic should consider not only the consequences which flow from a given hypothesis, but also the consequences which flow from denying the hypothesis"
-+++
+icon: "/icons/soc.png"
+---

 {{< r a="Parmenides" >}}